artemklevtsov/RGA/README.md

 ### Obtaining access to the metadata of API reports

-For obtaining a list of all the indicators (metrics) and measurements (dimensions) the `RGA` package provides a set of data (dataset) `ga`, which is available after loading the package.
-Access to the set of data is similar to access to any object in R - by the variable name.
+For obtaining a list of all the metrics and dimensions the `RGA` package provides a dataset `ga`, which is available after loading the package.
+Access to the dataset is similar to access to any object in R - by the variable name.

 ```R
 ga
 ```

 ## References